Game

 The number one thing you need to know is to set a goal, you need a plan!

 Today we are going to practice setting goals.
-You will do throwing and catching activities, then make a plan and set a goal to improve your throwing and catching skills.
+You will engage in throwing and catching activities, then make a plan and set a goal to improve your throwing and catching skills.

 Activate